rulonder/rulonder.github.io/_posts/2016-05-04-fortran-debug-in-visual-studio-code.md

 ### Debugging with lldb (Fail)

-Great so now I can compile fortran programs. but usually I end up needing to debug them, one of my favorites editors currently is Visual Studio Code, I think microsoft is doing a great job with this piece of software, not to mention that is multiplatform.
+Great so now I can compile fortran programs. but usually I end up needing to debug them, one of my favorites editors currently is Visual Studio Code, I think Microsoft is doing a great job with this piece of software, not to mention that is multiplatform.
 So after installing the fortran language extension I decided to move forward and add debugging capabilities.
 For that I decided to install the gdb plugin.

-After installing it and installing gdb through Homebrew my first surprise was that gdb didn't run properly on OSX, this was a little bit of dessilution on my new Mac, the are several workoround to make it work but are a little bit tedious and I my onw opinion not very clear and a little bit hacky.
-Fortunately there is another option besides gdb , that is lldb which is already installed in my Mac , please note that I have Xcode already installed so I do not know if it is part of the initial configuration or if it was installed with Xcode.
+After installing it and gdb through Homebrew my first surprise was that gdb didn't run properly on OSX, this was a little bit of negative point for my new Mac, the are several workarounds to make it work but are a little bit tedious and I my own opinion not very clear and a little bit hacky.
+Fortunately, there is another option besides gdb , that is lldb which is already installed in my Mac , please note that I have Xcode already installed so I do not know if it is part of the initial configuration or if it was installed with Xcode.

 So lets try with lldb.
-In order to make the lldb functinality avalible in Visual Studio Code, you need to make lldb-mi availble in your path, this can be achieved just creating a symbolic link to your /usr/bin folder.
+In order to make the lldb functionality available in Visual Studio Code, you need to make lldb-mi available in your path, this can be achieved just creating a symbolic link to your /usr/bin folder.

 ~~~
     ln -s /Applications/Xcode.app/Contents/Developer/usr/bin/lldb-mi /usr/local/bin/lldb-mi